MicrochipTech/fpga-hls-examples/Training4/readme.md

 <img src=".//media/image47.png" />
 <p align="center">Figure 6-41 An Example RTL Interface Generated Table for AXI Initiator</p></p>

-## SmartHLS Memory Allocation Library
+## 6.4 SmartHLS Memory Allocation Library

-In vector\_add\_soc.cpp, on lines of 144-147 of the main function, we used the hls\_malloc function to allocate physically contiguous memory regions for the data passed to/from the hardware accelerator as shown in Figure 6‑42.
+In `vector_add_soc.cpp`, on lines of 144-147 of the main function, we used the `hls_malloc` function to allocate physically contiguous memory regions for the data passed to/from the hardware accelerator as shown in Figure 6‑42.